mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 ![](../.gitbook/assets/image%20%283%29.png)

 ## How can I see all the notification subscriptions that are set up in Mattermost?

-While logged in as a System Admin type `/jira list` in a Mattermost channel.
+While logged in as a System Admin type `/jira subscribe list` in a Mattermost channel.

 ## How can I set up Mattermost notifications directly within Jira?